MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/08/devtools-116.md

 ![The Containment Diff view in the Memory tool](./devtools-116-images/containment-diff.png)

-The Containment Diff view shows only the new objects, deleted objects, or objects in the retaining chain that will eventually lead to either a new or deleted node.
-The "." symbol means that it's a node in the retaining chain.
+The **Containment Diff** view shows only the new objects, deleted objects, or objects in the retaining chain that will eventually lead to either a new or deleted node.
+The • dot symbol means that it's a node in the retaining chain.
 Expanding the view displays the node that's new or deleted.

 For example: